ViaEth/PayViaEth/README.rst

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A Non-Custodial Ethereum Woocommerce Payment Plugin.

 Description
 ------------

+A Non-Custodial Ethereum & WooCommerce Payment Plugin.

 This plugin allows a webstore to use ETH as a payment method.